The Sustainable Safari at Jabulani ~ World Water Day

 The Aquaponics Vegetable & Herb Garden

-The aquaponics system has been put in place to maintain a vegetable garden and is also used for educational purposes.
+The aquaponics system has been implemented to maintain a vegetable garden and is also used for educational purposes.
 The system works as follows: Clean river water is poured into the fish tank, the tilapia’s fish manure which provides natural fertiliser will be pulled through.
 Then the nutrient-rich water is pushed through the grow beds, supplying plants with wholesome oxidised water, facilitating rapid growth of the plants, and clean water is returned to the fish tank using a bell siphon.

 Read more about our sustainability at Jabulani in our blogs: